 According to the Environmental Protection Agency (EPA), Americans produce roughly 4.9 pounds of garbage per person every day.
 For a family of four, that equates to nearly twenty pounds of trash a day.
 In a grid-down scenario, there will still be trash to dispose of but no convenient way to have it picked up every week.

 Without a way to dispose of waste, it will quickly begin to accumulate.
 As mounds of garbage pile up, problems will arise that could become life-threatening in a grid-down scenario.

 - Wildlife.
 Even in a prolonged emergency situation, there will probably be kitchen scraps to throw away.
 As food accumulates and ruins, the scent could attract wildlife.
-Depending on your location, discarded food could attract anything from stray cats and dogs to mice, rats, raccoons, boar, wolves, or even bears.
+Depending on your location, discarded food could attract anything from stray cats and dogs to mice, rats, raccoons, boars, wolves, or even bears.
 According to the Centers for Disease Control and Prevention (CDC), rodents such as mice and rats carry 35 different diseases that can spread to humans.
 The larger animals pose a greater threat, particularly predators that could cause serious injury or death to you and your family.

 - Sanitation.
 Being unable to send trash to the landfill could lead to serious health risks due to the bacteria and insects that will proliferate there.
 For example, flies in the garbage can contaminate your food with salmonella.
 Chances are, if the situation is bad enough for sanitation companies to shut down, many other essential services such as hospitals will be down as well.